Saturday, April 18, 2020

 And the relief when Rambo could have killed him and didn't or his arrogance when he believed Rambo had been blown up in a mine and the eventual acceptance that he was helpless against the dynamo that was destroying his town and was coming for him.

-Brilliant and even though the stars of the film were Sylvester Stallone and Richard Crenna (In the European release of First Blood, it was Crenna with top billing), in my opinion, it's Brian Dennehy that stole the film.
+Brilliant and even though the stars of the film were Sylvester Stallone and Richard Crenna (In the European release of First Blood, it was Crenna with top billing), in my opinion, it's Brian Dennehy who stole the film.

 Sports fans might remember Dennehy's attempt at portraying Bob Knight in the first of the few ESPN attempts to make sports movies.